 VICE PRESIDENT, OPERATIONS

-Jackie Williams is the Vice President of Investor Relations for The Promise Homes Company.
+Jackie Williams is the Vice President of Operations for The Promise Homes Company.
 Her primary responsibility is focused on communicating and facilitating relationships with the company’s debt and equity stakeholders.
 She is a key member of the investment process analyzing acquisition opportunities and overall portfolio performance.
 Prior to Promise Homes, Williams worked at a full-service investment bank focused on the real estate and financial services sector.
 She spent most of her 5+ years at the investment bank in equity research working directly with Senior Analysts to build out coverage and perform fundamental analysis on companies within the financial services and real estate sectors.
 Williams received her BS in Finance from Fairfield University.

 Megan McNulty, CFA

 VICE PRESIDENT, INVESTMENTS

 Megan Dunleavy is the Vice President of Investments for The Promise Homes Company where she is an integral member of the investment process analyzing potential acquisition opportunities along with underlying market trends.
 Prior to Promise Homes, Dunleavy was a Portfolio Manager at Merrill Lynch where she oversaw portfolios of real estate, fixed income, equities and derivatives.
 Prior to Merrill Lynch, Dunleavy worked in equity research where she primarily focused on performing fundamental analysis on the real estate sector covering REITS, real estate operating companies, and home builders.
 Dunleavy is a former student athlete from the University of Virginia where she was a captain of the D1 Women’s Lacrosse team and received her B.A. in Economics.
 Additionally, she has received the CFA designation and is a member of the CFA Institute and the CFA Society of Washington, D.C.